open-sauced/maintainer-intro-course/your-team.md

 ## Chapter X: Building Your Open Source Dream Team

 Managing a project in open source requires clear communication, empathy, and technical understanding.
-For a project to grow and thrive, takes cultivating a diverse, motivated, and effective team around you.
-This chapter looks at how to effectively collaborate with your team and offers guidance on identifying, onboarding, and empowering your open-source squad.
+You might find that initially you can do all or most of the work by yourself.
+That's great!
+If you want your project to grow and thrive, cultivating a diverse, motivated, and effective team around you can help you do that.
+This chapter looks at how to effectively collaborate with your team and offers guidance on identifying, onboarding, and empowering your open source squad.

 ### Types of Teams
 Creating teams on GitHub allows you to grant more permissions to a group of people depending on their team status.
 Here are some common team types and why a maintainer might find them beneficial: